Best Team Building Experiences in New Orleans

 6. Ghost Tour + Storytelling Challenge

-Best for: Cross-functional teams or new joiner groups
+Best for: Cross-functional teams, new joiner groups, teams that appreciate dark humor

 Ideal group size: 10–40